 PAD is a painful condition triggered by narrow, hardened arteries.
 When you feel PAD pain in your legs, it’s because reduced blood flow to your legs means they don’t receive enough oxygen to support your movement.

 Typically, vein specialists recommend a walking program to help boost blood flow to your legs.
 Even though the walking will hurt at first, over time, most PAD patients see symptom improvement.
-Especially when they walk in combination with other treatment protocols.
+Especially when they walk in combination with other PAD treatment protocols.

 For some, however, that initial pain is overwhelming.
 Which is why this new Italian research is very ing exciting.